Student to Student

 Why Become a Student to Student Presenter?

-This is an opportunity to meet and join other Jewish 10th-12th graders from different branches of Judaism to give collaborate together in groups of 3 to 4 on presentations.
+This is an opportunity to join other Jewish 10th-12th graders from different branches of Judaism to collaborate together on presentations in groups of 3 to 4.
 You will gain experience and confidence in speaking and answering questions about your identity.
 Ultimately, you will be taking an active role in reducing prejudice and break down stereotypes by putting a “human face” to members of the Jewish community.